Before Washington, Bondi had a conventional law-and-order resume

 A July 2019 FARA amendment for Ballard Partners' Qatar work says Pam Bondi was added as key personnel on the Embassy of the State of Qatar account and that the consulting fee was raised to $115,000 per month.
 The filing says the work included advocacy services on U.S.-Qatar relations and anti-human-trafficking matters.

-DOJ says Bondi was sworn in as U.S. attorney general on February 5, 2025.
+DOJ says Bondi was sworn in as U.S. Attorney general on February 5, 2025.
 Its biography also notes her earlier White House role defending Trump during impeachment and her leadership posts inside the America First Policy Institute, which helps explain how directly her career had fused with Trump's political movement before she got the job.

 Her final chapter sharpened the same independence problem